cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 <ExpansionPanel title="Getting the faucet address another way">

-Instead of using the `decode` functions that come with the `Tx` and `MsgSend` imports, you can process the data yourself via alternative means.
-If you'd like to experiment more, you can parse the `rawLog` manually as opposed to deserializing the transaction as suggested above.
+Instead of using the `decode` functions that come with the `Tx` and `MsgSend` imports, you process the data yourself via alternative means.
+If you would like to experiment more, parse the `rawLog` manually as opposed to deserializing the transaction as suggested previously.

 Note the conceptual difference between `Tx` and the `rawLog`.
 The `Tx`, or `MsgSend`, object is an input to the computation that takes place when the transaction is included in a block.
 The `rawLog` is the resulting output of said computation and its content depends on what the blockchain code emitted when executing the transaction.